 In college, lo those many years ago (and by that I mean about six), I took a course on the Bloomsbury Group for one of my advanced English electives.
 Though it focused mainly on Virginia Woolf, it also concerned novelist E. M. Forster (whom I love), and John Maynard Keynes, an economist, who must have provided for some weird balance in a group otherwise composed of writers, artists and critics.

 Having been an economics major during a short stint of non-self-realization, I found this fascinating.
-Keynes was the fellow who, when the confronted with prior economic theories such as Adam Smith's "invisible hand" (laissez-faire economic philosophy: the idea of a self-regulating no-government-interference economy: Everything will balance out eventually, y'all keep your shorts on), made the famous quip: "In the long run, we are all dead."
+When confronted with prior economic theories such as Adam Smith's "invisible hand" (laissez-faire economic philosophy: the idea of a self-regulating no-government-interference economy, i.e. Everything will balance out in the long run, y'all keep your shorts on), Keynes was the fellow who made the famous quip: "In the long run, we are all dead."

 I can't help but wonder how much that famous quote and even some of his theories had to do with his relationship with a bunch of writerly and artsy types.

 A few weeks into the semester, I visited my professor's office, concerned about my grade amongst this group of know-it-alls.
-She was the English department chair - a woman who painted, wore long gypsy skirts, scarves and hand-made jewelry.
+She was the English department chair - a woman who painted and wore long gypsy skirts, scarves, and hand-made jewelry.
 She'd earned her PhD in literature from Harvard and researched primitivist constructions of identity, Scheherazade, and magical realism.
 I shopped at Banana Republic and scored higher on the quantitative section of the SAT than I did on the verbal.